Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Experiments

+\item{{\textbf {Whisper+LLaMA.}}} We construct a cascaded speech translation pipeline by combining Whisper for ASR with LLaMA for MT.
+Specifically, Whisper is first used to transcribe speech into source language text, which is then translated into the target language by LLaMA.
+This pipeline represents a strong cascaded baseline for comparison with our E2E speech translation models.

-\item{{\bf LLaST.}}~\citep{chen-etal-2024-llast}.
-As there is currently no existing work specifically targeting E2E CS speech translation with LLMs, we include LLaST as a representative method.
-It adopts the same mainstream architecture that combines a pretrained speech encoder with an LLM and has shown competitive performance in monolingual CS speech translation tasks.
+\item{{\textbf {LLaST.}}}~\citep{chen-etal-2024-llast}.
+As there is currently no work specifically targeting E2E CS speech translation with LLMs, we include LLaST as a representative baseline.
+It follows a mainstream architecture that integrates a pretrained speech encoder with an LLM and shows competitive performance on monolingual ST tasks.

 \end{itemize}